aadreja/vega/README.md

 # vega
-Fastest ORM for .net with enterprise grade features
+Fastest ORM for .net with Enterprise grade features